ModelEarth/community-data/process/python/bea/README.md

 	jupyter nbconvert --to notebook --inplace --execute us_econ.ipynb

 It takes a few hours for the Python scripts to run.
-The biggest part is getting data from API. the second big one is aggregating tthe CSV files and deleting the prior files.
+The biggest part is getting data from API. the second big one is aggregating the CSV files and deleting the prior files.

 After running, you can delete the county_level folder inside data_raw\BEA_Industry_Factors.